snowdriftcoop/snowdrift/CONTRIBUTING.md

 We have a separate [design] repo for design tasks, our design guide and so on.

+### Visual grid overlay

+The development mode includes a visual grid overlay that appears at viewport widths corresponding to the grid widths in design mockups.
+This can be used to compare the production pages with mockups to position elements and maintain vertical rhythm.

+Currently the grid overlay appears at the following widths:

+* 750px: 8-column grid
+* 390px: 4-column grid

 ### Code style

 We suggest using [brittany](https://hackage.haskell.org/package/brittany) as a